uyen-h-tran/Cyclistic-bike-share-analysis-using-SQL-and-PowerBI/README.md

 - Compared column names and data types and consolidated consistent
 - Checked null values in each column
+- Filled missing values based on available data when possible
 - Checked duplicates in each column
 - Checked unique values and if there were any typographical errors
 - Verified data integrity